krestfield/docs/certdog/oauth_integration.md

 <br>

-If you will be accessing certdog from multiple URLs - in addition to the one set in Step 4 above.
+If you will be accessing certdog from multiple URLs - in addition to the one set in Step 4 above (e.g. if you have several DNS aliases configured or will also be accessing a local at 127.0.0.1).
+Add the additional locations as follows:

 From the newly created app registration click on **Authentication** (under the *Manage* section).
-In the Single-page application section, click the Add URL link and enter any other possible URLs.
+In the *Single-page application* section, click the **Add URL** link and enter any other possible URLs.
 E.g.

 <img src="./images/image-20250918151028673.png" alt="image-20250918151028673" style="zoom:80%;" />